 When someone from another race just happens to walk through the front door, what are your means of follow-up?
 Find the right person, the right time, and the right means to keep in contact with this visitor in particular.
 Early on in this process, it might even be worth sharing the goals and purposes of the church to better reflect the community.
 Putting all your cards on the table and asking for partners in this lofty goal is certainly more logical than just letting people not return because they aren’t “comfortable” or it wasn’t the right “fit.”

 5) Get Involved

-Most often, homogenous churches are that way because the church is reflective of the friendship of the church members.
-Strategically serving in a ministry or ministering in a certain location with a high concentration of the missing demographic is an important way to jumpstart progress.
+Most often, homogeneous churches are that way because the church is reflective of the friendship of the church members.
+Strategically serving in a ministry or ministering in a certain location with a high concentration of the missing demographic is an important way to jump-start progress.
 Friendships can be built, the seriousness of the mission can be perceived, and hopefully new church members can be forged.

 6) Hire Different

 It’s human nature to want someone that looks like you to be in areas of leadership.
 We should never hire based on race, but if the staff and leadership all look exactly the same, it would be wise to begin looking for a quality minister that might help broaden the diversity in the church.
 Visitors will now see someone they feel they might better connect with.

 Almost every church I’ve interacted with does something unique and special for Mother’s Day and Father’s Day (well at least Mother’s Day) as well as several services that have a patriotic flare to them.
 Having a service that directly speaks to the issues that the minority in your church faces, could be both educational to the community at large and comforting to the ones who know they are different from the rest of the body.
 There is never a moment to veer away from God’s Word, especially in a worship service, but throughout church history there have been many Sundays in which a particular theme in Scripture was explored.